Skip to main content

 ? name = "john don"

-or in curl terms curl -X GET 'https://httpbin.org/delete?age=40&name=john+don'
+curl -X GET 'https://httpbin.org/delete?age=40&name=john+don'

-Headers#
+HTTP Headers#

 Example#